-This creamy savory Pumpkin Hummus dip is a new fall favorite cold appetizer that I like to serve this time of year.
+This creamy savory Pumpkin Hummus is a new fall favorite appetizer that I like to serve this time of year or around Thanksgiving.
 With warm spices and creamy pumpkin puree, it's a light, healthy and satisfying spread your guests will love dipping into!

-It can be made in advance and served at room temperature for a hands off snack friends and family can casually pick on.
+It can be made in advance and served at room temperature for a hands off appetizer friends and family can casually snack on while waiting for the big dinner.

 The warm spices and subtle sweetness from the pumpkin and brown sugar are a delicious twist on your classic hummus.
 Best of all, like my white bean dip, it can be whipped up in less than 10 minutes!